bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 Gravely worried that he could have died or been V&, Anonymous attempted to find him anyway, and on the last [text thread](http://dis.4chan.org/read/games/1180821777/601-640) he made, they discussed to find out the truth.
 The results are saved in the sections below.
 Since 4chan text threads are never deleted, that thread spans 4 years of replies, so check it out if you're interested.

-[[Shii|Damaged Goods#Shii]] thinks he was most likely afraid of being stalked by /b/.
+[[Shii]] thinks he was most likely afraid of being stalked by /b/.
 It probably wouldn't look good on the adoption papers for him to be associated with weirdos from the Internet and pooper jokes.
 In terms of how notoriously creepy 4chan got later on in 2008, it was probably a good move...

 ### A Challenge to Nurse-kun